danielh-official/danielh-official/README.md

 [![Website](https://img.shields.io/badge/Website-danielhaven.com-black)](https://danielhaven.com)

+## Where have you worked?

 For 4+ years, I've been coding professionally in PHP (Laravel) and TypeScript/JavaScript as a full-stack engineer working with different combinations of frontends (e.g., Blade, Vue).

+## Where are you looking to work?

 While I'm still open to PHP-related roles, I've been moving more toward backend engineering in tech stacks that are closer to enterprise (e.g., Java, Go) and AI engineering (e.g. Python), with a primary focus on Python.
 My long-term goal for Python is to leverage its AI-native ecosystem, so that I can improve my ability to deliver AI-integrated products at scale.

+## You have any side projects?

+### Apple Ecosystem

-Also, because I'm primarily in the Apple ecosystem, I've worked on some iOS/macOS apps to improve niche processes.
+Because I'm primarily in the Apple ecosystem, I've worked on some iOS/macOS apps to improve niche processes.

 Here are some of them: